Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 - **Failing Credential Type**: The type of credential that failed to authenticate.
 This can be helpful when diagnosing issues with chained credential types such as `DefaultAzureCredential` or `ChainedTokenCredential`.

 - **STS Error Code and Message**: The error code and message returned from the Azure AD STS.
 This can give insight into the specific reason the request failed.
-For instance in this specific case because the provided client secret is incorrect.
-More information on STS error codes can be found [here](https://docs.microsoft.com//azure/active-directory/develop/reference-aadsts-error-codes#aadsts-error-codes).
+In this specific case, the request failed because the provided client secret is incorrect.
+For more information, see [Azure AD STS error codes](https://docs.microsoft.com/azure/active-directory/develop/reference-aadsts-error-codes#aadsts-error-codes).

 - **Correlation ID and Timestamp**: The correlation ID and call Timestamp used to identify the request in server-side logs.
 This information can be useful to support engineers when diagnosing unexpected STS failures.